Contents

 But changing the filters, oils, and suction filter while the gearbox and hydraulic oil are out of the tractor may not fix the problem.

-It will happen in both 2-wheel drive and 4-wheel drive vehicles.
-It happens no matter if the PTO is turned on or not.
+Accidents will happen to both 2-wheel and 4-Wheel drive Vehicles.
 Whether the loader is being used or not (or installed).

 You might also get an 08 code for the throttle sensor.
 You may also get a voltage signal that is out of range or not calibrated, no anti-stall feature, a drop in performance, etc.